 - What do we not know?

 - Who first invented the idea of zero as a number in its own right.
-The earliest example is a text by the Indian mathematician Brahmagupta, which was written in 628AD.
+The earliest example is in a text, which was written in 628AD, by the Indian mathematician Brahmagupta.
 He wrote rules which showed how to reach zero through addition and subtraction, and how to use it in an equation.
 But he did not claim to have invented the concept himself.

 - Bakhshali manuscript

 - Discovered in 1881, buried in the village of Bakhshali.
 The village is now in Pakistan, but was then part of India.
 It is written in Sanskrit and made from birch bark.